brainlife/docs/docs/tutorial/diffusion-tractography.md

         * Click the drop-down menu next to 'Annotation' and choose 'Load from file'
             * Choose the appropriate hemisphere aparc.a2009s.annot file (lh.aparc.a2009s.annot)
             * Hit 'OK'
-            * The aparc.a2009s parcellation should be overlayed on your inflated surface!
+            * The aparc.a2009s parcellation should be overlaid on your inflated surface!
 Now, repeat the process on the other hemisphere.

 Once you're happy with the surfaces, you can move onto preprocessing the diffusion data!